GraDea/tdd_dotnet/README.md

 ﻿# Reference for TDD

 1. Github action for build and push image of app.
-2. Unit testing via Github action.
+2. Unit testing via Github action
+3.